Tresor11/transaction-app/README.md

 - group model

-a user can create many transaction and many groups , while creating a transaction they can choose to assign it to specific group or not. when a user visit a group index page they can see all the transactions withing that group created by other users
+a user can create many transaction and many groups , while creating a transaction they can choose to assign it to specific group or not. when a user visit a group index page they can see all the transactions withing that group created by other users.

 ## Built With